You may also enjoy our related review of the top standard-size strollers.

 Jogging strollers have several features designed to reduce the impact of the road:

 - Effective suspension systems —

 - Locking/Fixed front wheel — If you try to jog with a traditional stroller, or even a jogger with the front wheel unlocked, you will find that the front wheel(s) start wobbling.
-This creates strong vibrations in the stroller and makes jogging uncomfortable for you and baby.
+This wobble creates strong vibrations in the stroller and makes jogging uncomfortable for you and your baby.
 This can also result in the front wheel(s) turning so sharply that the jogger tips over.
-All strollers designed for jogging provide the ability to fully lock the front wheel, and the better products offer adjustable tracking for straight movement.
+All strollers designed for jogging provide the ability to lock the front wheel fully, and the better products offer adjustable tracking for straight movement.